orbcode/orbuculum/README.md

 Information about using each individual interface can be found in the docs directory.

+It can use, or bypass, the TPIU.
+The TPIU adds (a small amount of) overhead to the datastream, but provides better syncronisation if there is corruption on the link.
+To include the TPIU in decode stack, provide the -t option on the command line.

 When in NRZ mode the SWO data rate that comes out of the chip _must_ match the rate that the debugger expects.
 On the BMP speeds of